Josiane L. Broussard, Ph.D., Laboratory Director

-Josie joined the faculty at Colorado State University in the Department of Health and Exercise Science in July of 2018.
-She moved up the road from CU Boulder where she spent 3 years as research track faculty developing expertise in circadian biology with Professor Ken Wright.
-Prior to her time in Colorado, Josie did her postdoctoral fellowship with Dr. Richard Bergman, focusing on obesity and diabetes research in an animal model.
-For her graduate work, Josie studied under Dr. Eve Van Cauter at the University of Chicago.
+Josie is an Assistant Professor at Colorado State University in the Department of Health and Exercise Science.
+Before CSU she was a mentored junior faculty member at the University of Colorado Boulder where she trained in circadian biology with Professor Kenneth P. Wright, Jr. Prior to Colorado, Josie completed her postdoctoral work with Dr. Richard Bergman in Los Angeles, focused on obesity and insulin resistance in an animal model.
+For her graduate work, Josie studied sleep and metabolism with Dr. Eve Van Cauter at the University of Chicago.
 Before that, she majored in neuroscience at Brandeis University in Waltham, MA and before THAT she grew up on the coast of Maine.

 Ellen is a Research Associate managing the SAM Lab at CSU.
-She has a background in clinical exercise physiology, and previously worked in diabetes and vascular research at the University of Colorado-Anschutz Medical Campus.
-She keeps the lab organized and running by overseeing every aspect of our research (as Josie would say--she is the "real" boss).
-She takes care of IRB regulatory and compliance work, data collection and organization, participant recruitment and communications, training, scheduling, conducting study visits...and whatever else needs to be done!
+She has a background in clinical exercise physiology and previously worked in diabetes and vascular research at the University of Colorado Anschutz Medical Campus.
+She keeps all of us organized and the lab running by overseeing every aspect of our research (as Josie would say--she is the "real" boss).
+She takes care of IRB regulatory and compliance work, data collection and organization, participant recruitment and communication, student and staff training, scheduling, conducting study visits...and whatever else needs to be done!

 Sarah graduated with her Master's degree in Integrative Physiology from the University of Colorado Boulder and has been involved in sleep research since her undergraduate days.
-As our most senior student, Sarah is responsible for general study organization, assays, study prep, student training and tissue processing.
-Sarah is a certified EMT and is pursuing her PhD in Human Bioenergetics at Colorado State University.
-She is the first PhD student in the new SAM Lab!
+As our most senior student, Sarah is responsible for general study organization, assays, student training and tissue processing.
+Sarah is a certified EMT so also takes care of the IVs in all of our studies.
 When she's not in the lab, you will find her playing on soccer teams all over the city and rock climbing.

-Sophie graduated with her Master's degree in in Exercise & Sport Science: High Altitude Exercise Physiology from Western Colorado University and is now pursuing her PhD in Human Bioenergetics.
-Sophie's PhD proposal will involve data collected from the Countermeasures to circadian misalignment in shift workers protocol.
-In Spring 2018 and 2019, Sophie qualified and run in the USA Olympic Trials for the marathon event!
+Sophie graduated with her Master's degree in Exercise & Sport Science from Western Colorado University and is now pursuing her PhD in Human Bioenergetics.
+As a SAMmie she will investigate countermeasures to circadian misalignment.
+In Spring 2018 and 2019, Sophie qualified for and ran in the USA Olympic Trials for the marathon!

 Shannon completed her Master’s degree in Integrative Physiology from CU in Spring of 2020.
-She is also applying to medical school, but until that begins, she will be in charge of executing the SAM Lab's newest protocol, Countermeasures to circadian misalignment in shift workers.
+She is also applying to medical school, but until that begins, she will be in charge of executing the SAM Lab's newest R01 protocol.

 Taylor joined the SAM Lab in the Spring of 2019.
 She is in the process of obtaining her Bachelor's Degree in Biomedical Sciences with honors along with a minor in Spanish.
-Taylor will pursue a career as a medical doctor after her undergraduate work is complete.
+Taylor plans to pursue a career as a medical doctor after her undergraduate work is complete.

 Vincent joined the SAM Lab in the Summer of 2020.
 He is obtaining his Bachelor's Degree in Health and Exercise Science.
 He plans on pursuing an advanced medical degree when he completes his education here at CSU.